 We'll be car camping in Yosemite National Park's designated campsites.
 We'll pull our cars directly into our spots, meaning you'll only have to carry your belongings around thirty feet (from your car to your tent).
 Yosemite campgrounds feature potable water spigots, and bathrooms with flush toilets and running water.

 Friday - Sunday Adventures

-Dinner Friday, breakfast/lunch/dinner on Saturday, and breakfast/lunch on Sunday will be provided.
+Dinner on Day 1, breakfast/lunch/dinner on Day 2, and breakfast/lunch on Day 3 will be provided.

 We’ll eat tasty hot meals for breakfast and dinner, and this will also be your opportunity to get hands-on practice using a variety of camping stoves.
 The group will share in cooking and cleanup responsibilities, and you'll be on meal duty and dish duty at least once.

 For on-trail lunches lunch, we'll have picnic-style food that's easy to pack and carry (think PB&Js, apples, bars, nuts, dried fruit, and jerky for meat eaters) but if you’ve got any favorite trail treats, feel free to bring them.